Sacred Valley Facts

 - It’s perhaps best known today for a site of vast archaeological significance within it.
 It’s the site of the now legendary Machu Picchu.
 Due to the remoteness of its location, as well as the terrain and deep cloud forest, the Spanish never found the city.

-- The America explorer, Hiram Bingham was the first known outsider to view this wonder of history.
+- The American explorer, Hiram Bingham was the first known outsider to view this wonder of history.
 He visited the location for the first time in 1911.
 At that time, he thought he had found another site.
 Only later did he realize the extent of his discovery.

 - Today, the Sacred Valley represents an extremely popular tourist destination.
 In excess of 1 million people visit the site annually under normal conditions.
 Though most do so to view the ancient city, many also admire its great natural beauty.